 Steve Hewitt: It’s been amazing, I’m really chuffed it’s been quite overwhelming, especially in America, it’s gone off the hook there.
 We had a number one in Germany; all the reviews have been superb.
 It’s been a long time coming, I sort of became the British Dave Grohl for a while working with everybody else (laughs).

-Is that why there was five years between this album and your debut album?
+Is that why there were five years between this album and your debut album?

 Steve Hewitt: Yeah, you get it done and then other work comes in.
 I worked with Six By Seven for a year.
 Time is just flying in and before I knew it three years had passed and I thought “Shit!
 I better get this out.”
 Since I left Placebo it’s nice to be versatile and have the freedom to go off and do other things and have a musical career, I really enjoy it.
 It’s nice to work with different styles of music and different people.
 It’s quite addictive I suppose.